President of Adib Group Inc

 James Redeker was named Commissioner of the Connecticut Department of Transportation by Governor Dannel P. Malloy on August 25, 2011.
 He is responsible for overseeing the statewide system of highway operations and maintenance, capital project design and construction and public transportation.

 Mr. Redeker serves on the board of the Connecticut Airport Authority, which is responsible for Bradley International Airport and the five general aviation airports.
 He also serves on the boards of the Connecticut Port Authority and the Capital Region Development Authority.
-Mr. Redeker represents Connecticut and chairs the Northeast Corridor Commission that has responsibility for the creation and implementation of a short-term and long-term, regional investment strategy for the Northeast Corridor.
-Mr. Redeker is also a member of the Transportation Research Board Executive Committee.
+Mr. Redeker represents Connecticut on the Northeast Corridor Commission that has responsibility for the creation and implementation of a short-term and long-term, regional investment strategy for the Northeast Corridor.
+Mr. Redeker is Chair of the Rail Council of the American Association of State Highway and Transportation Officials.
+He is also a member of the Transportation Research Board Executive Committee.

 Mr. Redeker joined CTDOT in 2009 after a 30-year career with NJ TRANSIT.